rutvabhatt/LearningHTML.github.io/README0.md

 This website is used to demonstrate how to build a webpage, and later on how to build a website using only HTML a bit of inline CSS.
 Emphasized will be hyperlinks, HTML tags for formatting, Images, Videos links to YouTube and other media files, and some enrichment.
 We will create a template file for additional child pages to illustrate more information.

 ### 50-Word Description of Myself
 I am a High School Student currently residing in Canada.
 This website will display my digital profile while also creating a public website.
 This is my first time creating and publishing a website for many people to view.
-I love to read lots of books, read and write poetry, and much more.
+I love to read lots of books, read and write poetry and other types of writing, and I love to play volleyball.

 ### 50-Word Description of Career Plans
-I would love to specialize in the current sciences such as learning medicine and exceling in forensic sciences.
+I would love to specialize in the current sciences such as learning medicine and excelling in forensic sciences.
 My current path is to complete my high school studies, successfully graduate, and complete a few courses in greater institutions such NAIT and the University of Alberta, and engage in forensic sciences courses.